Totto66/theme-simple-wiki/README.md

 - Use markdown to save the pages
 - Instant search engine.

+## Changes in this fork

+- Dark theme is available even when JavaScript is disabled

 ## Install as remote theme

 The **fastest and easiest** way to use this theme is by importing it as a remote